JimY233/TweetSentiment-EC601/README.md

 TrumpCard is the culmination of these two packages.
 It is a product which will allow a user to gauge the general sentiment on Trump's twitter reactions.

+** NOTE : The Tweepy API cannot handle querying tweets with "#trump" too well, Twitter rejects the call with error 429 : Too many requests.
+This example has been hardcoded to just query for "#BU" instead.**

 ## Overview
 This project combines the usage of the tweepy, a python package made to handle the twitter API, and Google Cloud NLP (Natural Language Processing) API.
 The combination of these two tools allows one to query twitter for tweets and analyze the sentiment of them.